Overview

 How can I filter my ThreatConnect data to show only Alerts from select Alert Lists from Dataminr Pulse?

-Use a TQL query to filter ingested Dataminr Pulse Alerts for Alerts that have AI summary data.
-For example, the following query returns only Alerts that have Intel Agent or Live Brief AI summaries (that is, the query returns only Event Groups that have a Tag with a value of Intel Agent or Live Brief):
+Use a TQL query to filter ingested Dataminr Pulse Alerts for Alerts that have AI content.
+For example, the following query returns only Alerts that have Intel Agent or Live Brief AI content (that is, the query returns only Event Groups that have a Tag with a value of Intel Agent or Live Brief):

-typeName in ("Event") and tag in ("Intel Agent", "Live Brief")Similarly, the following query returns only Alerts with AI summary data provided by Dataminr and containing the text Microsoft Server Message Block (that is, the query returns only Event Groups that have AI insights that are provided by Dataminr and that contain the text Microsoft Server Message Block):
+typeName in ("Event") and tag in ("Intel Agent", "Live Brief")Similarly, the following query returns only Alerts with AI content provided by Dataminr and containing the text Microsoft Server Message Block (that is, the query returns only Event Groups which have AI insights that are provided by Dataminr and that contain the text Microsoft Server Message Block):

 MITRE ATT&CK® and ATT&CK® are registered trademarks of The MITRE Corporation.